sabbir-rupom/akaash-rest-api/README.md

 or you can put the PHP library in `app/lib` directory and extend your custom class inside the directory by defining class name with directory-name as classname-prefix `class Lib_Library {}`

+## Changelog and New Features

+You can find a list of all changes for each release/version in the [change log](https://github.com/sabbir-rupom/rest-api-flight-PHP/blob/master/changelog.rst)

 ## Features

 Features of the system will be defined here shortly